Payment reauthorizations

 Although Digital River's payment reauthorization feature has other use cases, this article mainly focuses on strategies to process checkouts and fulfillments containing pre-ordered goods.

-moves to accepted
+An whose moves to accepted

-indicates that the issuing bank has given approval for the transaction to proceed.
+indicates that the issuing bank has approved the transaction to proceed.
 However, that authorization remains valid for only a limited amount of time.
-If it expires before a create fulfillment request is submitted that results in Digital River attempting to fully or partially capture an order's charges[]
+If it expires before a create fulfillment request is submitted that results in Digital River attempting to fully or partially an order's , the issuing bank may initiate a late presentment chargeback.

 To manage this, we can configure your account to be chargeback risk-tolerant or chargeback risk averse.
 The option you instruct your Digital River representative to select helps determine the balance between the frequency of chargebacks you receive and the amount of revenue you earn.